Clubs & Organizations

 BETA Club is here to promote the ideals of academic achievement, character, leadership, and community service.
 BETA Club will do fundraisers and community service, as well as give you the opportunity to put your skills on display.
 You must maintain a 3.0 GPA to be involved with Beta Club.

-Sponsors: Dara Jackson & Jennifer Johnson
+Sponsors: Carmon Scholz & Jennifer Johnson

 COMMUNITY BETTERMENT